Jeroen52/SalatBot/README.md

 answer frequently asked questions or to host polls and raffles.

 ### What differs the SalatBot from the previous chat bots?
-The usuall chat bot is running on a certain server in the internet, has to be invited to your chat, being granted moderation permission and can mainly be controlled by the channel owner himself.
+The usual chat bot is running on a certain server in the internet, has to be invited to your chat, being granted moderation permission and can mainly be controlled by the channel owner himself.